If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 - Church Knowle – A pretty village with a pub, children’s play area and the Margaret Green Animal Rescue Centre

 - East Creech – The picture-postcard hamlet of East Creech is a wonderful way to wile away an hour with its pretty duck pond and tea room that serves freshly-baked scones.
-There are also good walking routes into the Purbeck hills from here
+There are also good walking routes into the Purbeck Hills from here